Why We Chose To Have An Open Marriage Without A Legally Binding Contract — 'Monogamy Is A Mousetrap'

 Eventually, we both decided that the smartest thing to do would be to simply start a business together, which would at least transform half of our partnership into a legal entity.

-Carrie is the left-brained half of the couple, and so she worked out all the details with a lawyer: We’ll be creating a holdings company, which won’t actually do anything--it will simply exist as a sort of alternative savings account.
+Carrie is the left-brained half of the couple, and so she worked out all the details with a lawyer: We’ll be creating a holdings company, which won’t actually do anything — it will simply exist as a sort of alternative savings account.

 The rules we’ve set forth are simple: In the instance of a breakup, Carrie would get nothing that belonged to me before the holdings company was formed, and I would get nothing that had previously belonged to her.
 We’ll make deposits into the company’s account only when we make a profit on a project that we’ve worked on together, like a real estate flip, or a writing job.

 Naturally, we’re both hopeful that our business will never have to be split.
 And yet we’re doing our very best to be proactive and realistic.
-And yes, just like Carrie’s relationship with Michael, ours is an open relationship, although we’ve managed to tread very lightly around that privilege so far.
+And yes, just like Carrie’s relationship with Michael, ours is an open relationship, although we’ve managed to tread very lightly around that privilege so far

-And yes, we do realize just how self-important and precious this partnership probably looks to those of you who’ve spent many long, hard years working to improve upon your own marriages.
+And yes, we do realize just how self-important and precious this partnership probably looks to those of you who’ve spent many long, hard years working to improve upon your marriages.

 But as we’ve stayed up late at night and laughed with each other about the incredible ridiculousness and the incredible seriousness of what it is that we’re about to do, we’ve come to realize just how proud we are of ourselves for at least trying to improve upon that mousetrap known as modern marriage.
+And of course, whether or not that wheel becomes something we manage to reinvent remains to be seen.